Skip to main content

 Factor 4 - What is the impact of the digital worker output?

-● Output impacts mission critical organization operations of the agency or other organizations, health or safety of individuals, national economic stability, national security, critical infrastructure, or similarly consequential operations 90
+● Output impacts mission-critical organizational operations of the agency or other organizations, health or safety of individuals, national economic stability, national security, critical infrastructure, or similarly consequential operations 90

 Factor 5 - What system account privileges are required to perform the task?